zpm-zsh/colors/README.md

 2. Your color distribution should be like this, from darker to lighter, or from lighter to darker: background, primary color (base1), lighter variant of primary (base2), secondary (base3), lighter variant of secondary (base4), foreground. <br><br>![Colors](images/Diagram.svg)

-3. Set-up 6 terminal colors: red, green, blue, yellow, cyan, violet, and lighter variant of them as 6 additional colors: orange, chartreuse, springgreen, dodgerblue, purple, magenta.
+3. Set-up 6 terminal colors: red, green, blue, yellow, cyan, magenta, and lighter variant of them as 6 additional colors: orange, chartreuse, springgreen, dodgerblue, violet, rose.
 This will provide you possibility to set 24 colors, using `$c[modificator]`: 6 base colors + 6 additional colors, 12 colors with dim modification (color + dim).